June 10, 2020

 2. We will embrace colour-conscious casting principals in all productions going forward.
 The white-as-default status quo is not acceptable.
 As producers of satire, we must not repeat the mistakes of the media which we satirize.

-3.We will hire and feature more IBPOC creatives in leadership roles (Directing, Writing, Choreography, Programming, etc).
-We will also hire, support, and offer training to IBPOC artists interested in exploring entry-level and mid-career leadership roles.
+3.We will hire and feature more BIPOC creatives in leadership roles (Directing, Writing, Choreography, Programming, etc).
+We will also hire, support, and offer training to BIPOC artists interested in exploring entry-level and mid-career leadership roles.

 4.We will review and add to these commitments in an ongoing and proactive capacity.
 While we invite feedback from our community on specific ways we can do better, we recognize the onus is on us as artists and producers to lead the way and put in the work.

 This work is urgent and it is on us all to act.
 Please go to blacklivesmatter.com to educate yourself on how YOU can help end systemic racsim.